-Dosas are a crepes-like pancake from South India.
-Traditionally, they are made from rice and split black gram (a variety of mung bean).
-However, I really like to make red lentil and millet dosas.
+Dosa are a crepes-like pancake from South India.
+They are traditionally made from rice and split black gram (a variety of mung beans).
+However, they can be made from all sorts of different grains and lentils.
+This red lentil and millet dosa is deliciously simple.

-Dosas are made with a naturally fermented batter.
-And it only takes 24-48 hours for dosa batter to catch wild yeasts.
-The resulting pancake has a wonderful sour flavour that is delicious served hot and crisp straight from the frying pan.
+Often, new fermenters assume that only wheat can sourdough ferment, however, all grains will naturally ferment if given the chance.
+In the case of dosa batter, only takes 24-48 hours to bubble.
+And the resulting pancake has a wonderful sour flavor that is delicious served hot and crisp straight from the frying pan.

-If you are interested in a more traditional dosa recipe, check out my recipe for white rice and lentil dosa.
+If you are interested in a more traditional dosa recipe, check out my recipe for lentil and rice dosa.

 - Sambar (very traditional)